#1BigTeam App - Accessibility Statement

 Non-compliance with the accessibility regulations

 The app has some in-built sections which do not apply adjustable alt text to images.
 These instances are few and mostly decorative, but include third-party advertisements which contain text in the image.
-The level of development time is being identified to see how this issue can be rectified.

 What we’re doing to improve accessibility